risgk/digital-synth-vra8-u/README.md

 ## Concept

 - Monophonic/Paraphonic United Synthesizer for Arduino Uno
+    - Monophonic Mode: 1-Voice, 2-Oscillator (with Sub Oscillator)
-    - 4-Voice Paraphonic
+    - Paraphonic Mode: 4-Voice, 1-Oscillator
-    - With built-in Chorus FX
+    - Built-in Chorus FX
-    - Controlled by MIDI (MIDI Sound Module)
+    - Controlled by MIDI: VRA8-U is MIDI Sound Module
 - The 8th in the Digital Synth VRA8 series that pushes the limits of the Arduino Uno

 ## Caution about Arduino AVR Boards version